 That is the biggest thing to look for because rocks don’t move, weeds generally don’t move, any movement is a fish.

 Another huge benefit of the MEGA 360 on ice is the ability to see transition lines.
 You are able to see as clear as day the difference between bottom structures.

 This can really help you set up on the spot on the spot and allow you to set up in a fish-holding area.

 Now once you get used to reading the Humminbird MEGA 360 you can adjust the color plates to help highlight different features or fish.
 Depending on what you are looking for there are color plates that will show it off better.
 I like color plates two through four.

-The 360 on ice is a great tool and if it is utilized properly it can really help you catch more walleyes.
+The Humminbird MEGA 360 is a great tool and if it is utilized properly it can really help you catch more walleyes on the ice.